 Electroencephalography is frequently performed to evaluate seizures.
 No electroencephalographic findings are specific for or characteristic of MBD.[32]

-Findings on the initial CT scan may confirm the diagnosis of MBD.
-If callosal damage is mild, however, it may go unnoticed until the radiologist has carefully reviewed the CT scan.
+CT brain scan demonstrates symmetrical hypodensity in the corpus callosum; however, lesions may not be visible on the scan and CT may not be able to detect early lesions in cases of acute MB disease.[33, 34] Findings on the initial CT scan may confirm the diagnosis of MBD.
+If callosal damage is mild, however, it may go unnoticed until the radiologist carefully reviews the CT scan.
 In some cases, the lesions may not be visible on the scan.

-MRI is currently the most sensitive diagnostic tool for MBD.[24, 25] Fast spin-echo, T2-weighted MRI scans show hyperintensity of the lesions due to edema and myelin damage.
+MRI is currently the most sensitive diagnostic tool for Marchiafava-Bignami disease (MBD).[2, 3] Fast spin-echo, T2-weighted MRI scans show hyperintensity of the lesions due to edema and myelin damage.

 Hypointensity on T1-weighted images is mainly related to a total loss of myelin, with replacement of the region by a cyst.
+The “sandwich sign” is pathoneumonic for MBD and is seen on T1 weighted images as hypointensity in the central layers of the corpus callosum with sparing of the dorsal and ventral layers.
 Neurons can also be lost, in a situation similar to that of multiple sclerosis.
-As reported by Sair et al, diffusion tensor imaging and the associated technique of fiber tracking can further increase the sensitivity of MRI.[26]
+As reported by Sair et al., diffusion tensor imaging and the associated technique of fiber tracking can further increase the sensitivity of MRI.[35]

 ![]() View Image | T2-weighted axial image in a patient with Marchiafava-Bignami disease showing a high-signal lesion in the corpus callosum. |

-Pathology may also be seen on diffusion-weighted imaging.
-Unlike in stroke, however, in MBD, according to a report by Hlaihel et al, it is not uncommon for areas of restricted diffusion to resolve completely without apparent permanent damage.[21, 27]
+Pathology may also be seen in diffusion-weighted imaging (DWI).
+DWI identifies the earliest signs of lesions and can detect callosal lesions in MBD that are more extensive than FLAIR.
+Sometimes, cytotoxic injury has been observed concurrently in other parts of the brain, and it may precede the development of callosal necrosis and predict a poor outcome.[36]
+Unlike in stroke however, in MBD, according to a report by Hlaihel et al, it is not uncommon for areas of restricted diffusion to resolve completely without apparent permanent damage.[24, 37]

-Degeneration of the corpus callosum is a cardinal feature of MBD.
+Degeneration of the corpus callosum is a cardinal feature of Marchiafava-Bignami disease (MBD).
 The middle portion (middle lamina) of the myelinated fiber tracts of the corpus callosum degenerates.
 The degeneration is frequently, but not always, uniform.
 In some cases, the anterior portion is preferentially involved, with the most severe degeneration in the center of the lesion.

 The anterior and posterior commissures, the centrum semiovale, the brachium pontis, and the other white-matter tracts (eg, the long association fibers and the middle cerebral peduncles) may also be affected.
 However, the internal capsule and corona radiata, as well as the shorter arcuate subgyral association fibers, are typically spared.
 If the splenium of the corpus callosum is affected, the greatest degeneration most commonly occurs in the lateral portions of the middle segment.